 Your meta description only shows up in search results, but it’s an important piece for convincing searchers to click on your result and visit your site.
 Search engines don’t use it for ranking, so focus less on getting your keywords in and more on telling searchers why your product is exactly what they’re looking for.

 Google has been toying with the lengths of meta descriptions lately, so our old recommendation of keeping this field at or below 156 characters—and even the more recent recommendation of 320 characters—doesn’t hold true as often as it used to.
 Instead of being too concerned about the length, write a couple of sentences that entice a searcher to click through to your site, and include your most important or compelling information closer to the beginning of the meta description.

 Unsurprisingly, the URL text field is exactly what it sounds like: the text that shows up in your URL.
 The text in your URL plays a part in helping add context to the page for both search engines and users.
 Keep what you add here short and accurate.
 For example, if you’re optimizing a page for a lavender bath bomb, “lavender bath bomb” would be better URL text than “lavender scented effervescent bath bomb.”

 We say this over and over again, but search engines love unique, descriptive content on every page, and your product pages are no exception.
 If your product pages don’t have very much content on them, adding at least a few sentences of content that better describes the product and answers users’ questions about that product can be a huge help for your page’s SEO.

 If you use manufacturer’s descriptions for all of your products, take some time to see if there’s any useful content you can add to the description to make it more informative and unique.
-Some manufacturer descriptions are really thorough and complete, and some aren’t, so if your descriptions fall into that second category, it may be time to spend a few hours making sure you have really great product descriptions across your site.
+Some manufacturer descriptions are really thorough and complete and some aren’t, so if your descriptions fall into that second category, it may be time to spend a few hours sprucing up product descriptions across your site.

 Have any questions about optimizing product pages?
 Let us know in the comments!